 Where to see: Widespread across the UK, they're often seen in gardens or around ponds, lakes, ditches, and canals – they like wetland habitats, but avoid fast-flowing water.
 Large reds are the earliest damselfly to appear in April.

-Emperor dragonflies can be seen flying high in the air in search of prey.
+One of the best places to see emperor dragonflies is along your local canal, where they are commonly seen flying high in the air in search of prey.

 Appearance: One of the largest species in the UK, the emperor dragonfly measures 7.8cm long.
 Males are pale blue with a green thorax and black stripe along the body.
 Females are a slightly duller blue.
 Both have green-blue eyes and are recognised by their impressive size.